creationix/uscript/README.md

 - DR [expression] - digitalRead
 - AR [expression] - analogRead

+## Saved Expressions

+Stubs are subroutines.
+They don't have parameters, but do share the same 26 global variables as the rest of the VM.
+You get 26 slots for storing them.
+The definitions are stored in EEPROM or some other persistent storage.

+- OP_DEF [variable] [expression] - store an expression
+- OP_RM [variable] - delete a stored expression
+- OP_RUN [variable] - run a stored expression
+- OP_TIMEOUT [variable] [expression] - run stored expression once after ms
+- OP_WAIT [variable] [expression] - run stored expression once expression is true
+- OP_AUTO [expression] - store an expression to run at device boot.

 ## Constraints

  - 26 local variables a-z containing 32-bit signed integers (64-bit on desktop builds.)